 There are four principal types of derivatives-options, futures contracts, forwards and swaps-each of which is described below.
-Derivatives include listed and cleared transactions that are privately negotiated and where the Portfolio's derivative trade counterparty is an exchange or clearinghouse and non-cleared bilateral "over-the-counter" transactions, where the Portfolio's derivative trade counterparty is a financial institution.
-Exchange-traded or cleared derivatives transactions tend to be subject to less counterparty credit risk than those that are privately negotiated.
+Derivatives include listed and cleared transactions where the Portfolio's derivative trade counterparty is an exchange or clearinghouse, and non-cleared bilateral "over-the-counter" transactions that are privately negotiated and where the Portfolio's derivative trade counterparty is a financial institution.
+Exchange-traded or cleared derivatives transactions tend to be subject to less counterparty credit risk than those that are bilateral and privately negotiated.